mcoirad/allanlab/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Reilly Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Political Behavior Lab at the New College of Florida."
 sitemap: false
 permalink: /
 ---